-13. Sale or Purchase of Hives Following Election of Hives
+11. Sale or Purchase of Hives Following Election of Hives

-- a. if the Insured completes the sale of Hives after completing the Confirmation of Insurance and Election of Hives form but prior to September 1 in the same calendar year, the following applies: - i) if the Insured advises AFSC in writing of the finalized sale before September 1 in the same calendar year, and provides evidence of sale satisfactory to AFSC, then the Hive count reported on the Confirmation of Insurance and Election of Hives will be adjusted accordingly without prejudice; or - ii) if the purchaser provides evidence of the purchase satisfactory to AFSC, and the purchased Hives are the only Hives the purchaser operates and meets the 100 Hive minimum, then the purchaser may obtain the same insurance Coverage as the Insured's Contract on the purchased Hives; and - b. if the Insured purchased Hives following the completion of the Confirmation of Insurance and Election of Hives but prior to September 1 in the same calendar year, the following applies: - i) the Insured must advise AFSC in writing of the finalized purchase before September 1 in the same calendar year and provide evidence of the purchase satisfactory to AFSC; and - ii) the newly acquired Hives must be insured subject to the existing Election under the Insured's Contract.
+- a. if the Insured completes the sale of Hives after completing the Confirmation of Insurance and Election of Hives form but prior to September 1 in the same calendar year, the following applies: - i) if the Insured advises AFSC in writing of the finalized sale before September 1 in the same calendaryear, and provides evidence of sale satisfactory to AFSC, then the Hive count reported on the Confirmation of Insurance and Election of Hives will be adjusted accordingly without prejudice; or - ii) if the purchaser provides evidence of the purchase satisfactory to AFSC, and the purchased Hives are the only Hives the purchaser operates and meets the 100 Hive minimum, then the purchaser may obtain the same insurance Coverage as the Insured's Contract on the purchased Hives; and - b. if the Insured purchased Hives following the completion of the Confirmation of Insurance and Election of Hives but prior to September 1 in the same calendar year, the following applies: - i) the Insured must advise AFSC in writing of the finalized purchase before September 1 in the same calendar year and provide evidence of the purchase satisfactory to AFSC; and ii) the newly acquired Hives must be insured subject to the existing Election under the Insured's Contract.
 The Hive count reported on the Confirmation of Insurance and Election of Hives will be adjusted accordingly, without prejudice.

-For the purpose of this Insuring Agreement, an Indemnity shall be calculated as follows: ((Insured Hives x Individual Coverage x 0.9) - (strong hives + (weak hives X 1/3))) x Dollar Coverage
+For the purpose of this Insuring Agreement, an Indemnity shall be calculated as follows: [(Insurable Hives x Individual Survival Rate x Coverage Level) - (Surviving Hives) - (Hives lost due to Uninsured Causes of Loss)] x Dollar Coverage per Hive

-If negative, the Indemnity is 0.
+If negative, no Indemnity is paid.